wptrainingteam/learn-wp-content/blog-posts/converting-shortcodes-to-blocks.md

 If you’ve never seen it in use before, this seemingly simple shortcode facilitates the meetings of all of the WordPress contributor teams.
 When used correctly, it will render the time in the reader's local time zone.
 This is extremely valuable for a globally distributed team of WordPress contributors, as it makes sure they can plan and schedule their meetings correctly.

-While it would be possible to turn this into a block, it’s not something I would do, the functionality already works, and there’s no real benefit for the writer to add this as a block.
+While it would be possible to turn this into a block, it’s not something I would do, as there’s no real benefit for the writer to add this as a block.

 When considering if your shortcode should be turned into a block, I’d suggest asking yourself the following questions: